colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-41-35-128013-c17---the-complete-guide-by-nicolai-m-josuttis.md

 ## Conclusion

-"C++17 - The Complete Guide" by Nicolai M. Josuttis is a must-have resource for any C++ developer who wants to stay up to date with the latest features and improvements in the language.
+"C++17 - The Complete Guide by Nicolai M. Josuttis is a must-have resource for any C++ developer who wants to stay up to date with the latest features and improvements in the language.
 Whether you are a beginner or an experienced programmer, this book will help you harness the power of C++17 and write more efficient and expressive code.

 Grab a copy of "C++17 - The Complete Guide" and unlock the full potential of C++17 today!